maryland-gov/mitdp/content/launchpad/user-research-guide.md

 ##  Overview

 This guide exists to help State of Maryland employees conduct user research that places the needs of Marylanders first.
-Whether you are building a new product or looking to improve something that already exists, speaking directly with users is one of the best ways to evaluate whether your project is on track for success.
+Whether you are building a new product or looking to improve something that already exists, speaking directly with users is one of the best ways to evaluate whether your project is on track for success. {.intro}

 ## How to use this guide